The ancient city-state of Sparta has long captivated the imagination of historians, scholars, and even casual enthusiasts of history.

 One of the most notable uprisings occurred in the aftermath of a devastating earthquake in Sparta, around 464 BCE.

-The disaster not only wreaked havoc on the city but also provided the Helots with a rare opportunity to rebel.
+The disaster not only wreaked havoc on the city and killed thousands of Spartiates, but also provided the helots with a rare opportunity to rebel.

-Seizing the moment, they staged a large-scale revolt, causing significant concern and requiring the Spartans to seek external help to quell the uprising.
+Seizing the moment, they staged a large-scale revolt, causing widespread alarm and requiring the Spartans to seek external help to quell the uprising.

-Although the revolt was eventually suppressed, it left an permanent mark on the collective psyche of Sparta and led to some changes in how the Helots were managed.
+Although the revolt was eventually suppressed, it left a permanent mark on the collective psyche of Sparta.

-The Spartans were often hesitant to commit to long-term military campaigns far from home, fearing that the Helots would revolt in their absence.
+The Spartans became hesitant to commit to long-term military campaigns far from home, fearing that the helots would revolt in their absence.

-Yet, these measures were not always successful, and the specter of revolt remained a constant undercurrent in Spartan society.
+Yet, despite the often brutal strategies employed by Sparta, and the specter of revolt remained a constant undercurrent in Spartan society.